-Studying the links between monetary policy and asset prices is important both for practitioners and policymakers.
-However, there is a significant disconnection between most empirical research on stock return predictability and the literature on monetary policy evaluation that is based on some variant of the Taylor (1993) rule.
-The idea that monetary policy decisions affect stock markets is widely accepted among the practitioners.
-From an investor's point of view, understanding the relationship between stock price behavior and monetary policy is important to gauge empirical asset pricing.
-Since stock prices are determined in a forward-looking manner, monetary policy is likely to influence stock prices through its influence on market participants' expectations about the future economic activity, which in turn influences the determination of the dividends and stock return premiums.
+Studying the links between monetary policy and asset prices is important for both the practitioners and policymakers.
+However, there is a significant disconnection between most empirical research on stock return predictability and the literature on monetary policy evaluation that is based on some variant of a Taylor (1993) rule.
+The idea that monetary policy decisions affect the stock market is widely accepted among the practitioners.
+From an investor's point of view, understanding the relationship between the stock price behavior and monetary policy is important to gauge empirical asset pricing.
+Since the stock prices are determined in a forward-looking manner, monetary policy is likely to affect the stock prices through its influence on market participants' expectations about the future economic activity, which, in turn, affect the determination of dividends and stock return premiums.
 Bernanke and Kuttner (2005) argue that "the most direct and immediate effects of monetary policy actions, such as changes in the federal funds rate, are on the financial markets; by affecting asset prices and returns, policymakers try to modify economic behavior in ways that will help to achieve their ultimate objectives."
 Thus, exploring the links between monetary policy and asset prices is essential for policymakers to understand the monetary policy transmission mechanism.

 An extensive literature has examined the relationship between business condition indicators and changes in stock prices directly.
 For example, Fama and Schwert (1977) document the negative effect of inflation shocks on the realized common stock returns.
 Cooper and Priestley (2008) find that the output gap is useful for predicting stock returns.
-Maio (2013) evaluates economic significance of trading strategies based on the federal funds rate and finds the evidence of significant gains.
-Boyd et al. (2005) focus on the stock market's response to employment news, and find that stock prices rise when there is bad labor market news during expansions, and fall during contractions.
-Campbell and Vuolteenaho (2004) try to explain the negative relationship between the inflation and expected stock returns in three potential ways: (1) inflation drives down the real dividend growth, (2) inflation drives up the risk premium, and (3) inflation illusion makes stock market participants fail to see that higher inflation should increase nominal dividend growth.
+Maio (2013) evaluates economic significance of trading strategies based on the federal funds rate (FFR), and finds the evidence of significant gains.
+Boyd et al. (2005) focus on the stock market's response to employment news, and find that the stock prices rise when there is bad labor market news during expansions, and fall during contractions.
+Campbell and Vuolteenaho (2004) try to explain the negative relationship between inflation and expected stock returns in three potential ways: (1) inflation drives down the real dividend growth, (2) inflation drives up the risk premium, and (3) inflation illusion makes stock market participants fail to see that higher inflation should increase the nominal dividend growth.

-In general, the connection between monetary policy and stock returns are examined in the literature either in a structural VAR framework or using event study methodology.
-This paper is different in two ways.
+In general, the connection between monetary policy and stock returns is examined in the literature either in a structural VAR framework or using event study methodology.1 This paper is different in two ways.
 First, we focus on the role of monetary policy for stock return predictability.
 Second, we explicitly introduce variables that determine the target interest rate in a monetary policy rule into the stock return predictive equation, which allows for richer dynamics than solely using the federal funds rate.
-A typical interest rate setting rule for the Federal Reserve Bank was introduced by Taylor (1993), and it posits that the nominal interest rate responds to the inflation rate, the difference between inflation and its target, the output gap, the equilibrium real interest rate, and (in different variants of Taylor rule) the lagged interest rate and the real exchange rate.
-This simple rule has become the dominant method for evaluating monetary policy.
-Following Clarida, Gali, and Gertler (1998), Taylor rules have been estimated for many countries over different time periods.
+A typical interest rate setting rule for the Federal Reserve Bank introduced by Taylor (1993) posits that the nominal interest rate responds to the inflation rate, the difference between inflation and its target, the output gap, the equilibrium real interest rate, and (in different variants of Taylor rule) the lagged interest rate and the real exchange rate.
+This simple rule has become the dominant method for evaluating monetary policy.2